THURSDAY, AUGUST 29 & SATURDAY, AUGUST 31 AT 10:00PM | GENERAL ADMISSION: $8 • LOFT MEMBERS: $6

 The fury of The Bride knows no limits as she seeks assassins, betrayers, and scumbags for a fate worse than death.
 She’s not just a woman wronged, she’s a mother with empty arms, and somebody’s gonna pay.
-Nothing quite like Tarantino’s electric/eclectic love letter to genre cinema has ever hit the screen before.

 “With the Kill Bill saga, Tarantino brings delicious sin back to movies – the thrill you get from something down, dirty and dangerous.”
 Peter Travers, Rolling Stone